undergroundwires/CEH-in-bullet-points/chapters/01-introduction/penetration-testing-phases.md

   - buffer overflows to execute arbitrary code.
   - using [viruses](./../07-malware/viruses.md), [trojans](./../07-malware/trojans.md), rootkits
   - installing [backdoor](./../07-malware/malware-overview.md#backdoor)s
-- Retract means that being able to exit without leaving any trace behind
+- Retract means being able to exit without leaving any traces behind
-  - Traces left can cause hardwork to fall down as it would be patched and you cannot get back again.
+  - Traces left behind can cause suspicions and in effect vulnerablities would be patched and you cannot gain access to the target machine back using the same method.
   - Delete all the logs that indicates you existed to ensure persistent remote access.
   - Good idea is to figure out their antiviruses, and test your execution in a VM with same antivirus and security measures to not get detected by a random scan.
   - If alarm is raised, you might be detected, put it in the report and result of whether the flag was investigated.